wp-plugins/daniels-dropdowns/readme.txt

 NEW FOR 2.0.1 - There is now a "Select Category" option in the category dropdown, and it is the default.
 This allows the auto-navigation to work properly for the first category in the list.

+NEW FOR 2.1 - The "Select Category" option was not correctly displayed in the 2.5-series, due to an extra space in the category dropdown output.

 == Installation ==